Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 The Curator and My Research Partner

 It was just a stroke of luck that the curator of the museum was on duty himself.
 Dr Hans Thirsten is a scientist with a single-minded dedication to the earth we live on.
-(2) His area of speciality is focused on solving many of societies pressing challenges.
-He agreed to have coffee with us and answer our questions.
+(2) He agreed to have coffee with us and answer our questions.
 This is the thing about the Danish that I notice wherever I go – they don’t have inflated egos and it is true of Dr Hans.
-If this was in Cape Town, I cannot imagine that someone with his position would have taken the time to have coffee with us and answer a novice in the area of minerals, chemistry and geology so many many questions.
+If this were in Cape Town, I cannot imagine that someone with his position would have taken the time to have coffee with us and answer so many questions from a novice about minerals, chemistry, and geology.
 Minette is the right research partner!
 She asks simple but powerful questions.
 She is never afraid to ask for clarification on points of seeming contradiction.

 From Sea to Dry Deserts

 Dr Hans patiently listened to my questions before he started speaking.
-He was very polite in letting me finish my questions and then he was also polite enough to completely disregard them and started at a place where I lacked general understanding before he returned to the specifics of my questions that were not addressed by his general introduction.
+He was very polite in letting me finish and then he was also polite enough to completely disregard them and start at a place I had no knowledge of.
+Eventually, he returned to the specifics of my questions but in an unexpected way.
 Not one of us minded his approach.
 It was all fascinating and he had Minette, Andreas, his dad, his mom, and me hanging on to his every word.

 First, the professor had to set me right in a wrong perception I had about how salts naturally occur on earth.
 I did not understand that today our salts are very refined.
 Impurities are removed before it is sold.
 Different salts are neatly separated but in nature that is not how they occur.
 In nature, salt exists as a mixture of various minerals.
 When the ancients talked about saltpetre, for example, there were many different grades of purity.
 The nitrate salts may be mixed with what we refer to as table salt or sodium chloride along with many other chemical compounds.
 The opposite also occurs.
 If salt is mined from a salt pan, for example, there may be nitrate salts mixed in.

 The other matter that he cleared up is that of terminology.
 Different civilisations referred to the same salt by different names and sometimes used the same name to refer to different salts.
-This means that the historical consideration of minerals and salts must be done carefully and one must always look at the characteristic of the salts described and not make an assumption about the nature of the salt based on what it is called.
+This means that the historical consideration of minerals and salts must be done carefully, and one must always look at the characteristics of the salts described and not assume the term is used with the modern understanding.

-With these sobering thoughts, Dr Hans continues.
+With these initial thoughts, Dr Hans continues.
 “The real question relates to sources of nitrogen that could potentially end up as nitric oxide in meat which you know is the actual curing molecule and not nitrate or nitrite.”
-His knowledge of meat curing was based on his general knowledge of the subject matter which was vast!
+His knowledge of meat curing was based on his general knowledge of the subject matter, and it was vast!

 Dr Hans ordered a second cup of strong coffee!
 His mannerism is controlled and he speaks in an almost monotone voice.
 We all remained spellbound.
 I could not even look up as I was furiously trying to keep up taking notes and I was thankful every time he paused to take a sip of his coffee.
 “I suspect that people discovered this even long before barrels were invented.
 In general, coastal communities used seawater for meat storage and the practice was so widespread that it would have been impossible not to have noticed meat curing taking place.
 If it is generally true that the earliest humans first settled around coastal locations before migrating inland, it could push the discovery of curing many thousands of years earlier than we ever imagined, to a time when modern humans started spreading around the globe.
 The process I described of forming ammonium and bacteria converting the ammonia into nitrite and nitrate is also true for fresh water.
 The fact that the seawater contains some salt had nothing to do with it.
 More important, is the type of bacteria found in the seawater but the same bacteria would also be present in freshwater.
 The fact is still that nitrate and nitrite would be generally “closer” to the communities living by the sea in sea salt whether it was collected from the bay or through solar evaporation, from regular seawater as nitrogen is an important nutrient in the water for microorganisms and plants in the water, alike.”